 -Certain authorized export transactions

 Until recently, Americans were legally allowed to travel to Cuba independently under the 'Educational activities and exchanges' category.
 However, as of November 9, 2017, all educational travel must be done in conjunction with a specially-certified organization.
 Since the remaining categories are quite vague (perhaps intentionally so?), you shouldn’t find it too difficult to craft an exciting and legal itinerary.
-The only requirement is that you stick to your stated purpose and create a full-time schedule of your activities, as the U.S. Government has up to 5 years after your trip to request such documentation—something the Trump administration emphasized in their November 2017 announcement.
+The only requirement is that you stick to your stated purpose and create a full-time schedule of your activities.
+The U.S. Government has up to 5 years after your trip to request such documentation—something the Trump administration emphasized in their November 2017 announcement.
 This same announcement also made it illegal for U.S. travelers to spend at any business that benefits the Cuban military's business arm, Grupo de Administración Empresarial (GAESA).
 This includes some hotels, restaurants, and other entities.
 Click here for a complete list of restricted businesses.

 The penalty for illegally traveling to Cuba is $250,000 in fines and up to 10 years in prison, but don't let that deter you from visiting Cuba.
 If you follow the above guidelines, you will be OK.
-If it helps put you at ease, remember that it's the U.S. government not the Cuban that is concerned with the embargo.
+If it helps put you at ease, remember that it's the U.S. government not the Cuban that is concerned with enforcing this embargo.

 How should I get to Cuba from the U.S.?